Potassium citrate (By mouth)

 - Take your medicine as directed.

-- It is best to take this medicine with a meal or bedtime snack, or within 30 minutes after meals.
+- Take this medicine with a meal or bedtime snack, or within 30 minutes after a meal.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

-- Tell your doctor if you have trouble swallowing the tablets, or if the tablet seems to stick or gets stuck in your throat.
+- Tell your doctor if you have trouble swallowing the tablet, or if the tablet seems to stick or gets stuck in your throat.

 - If you take the extended-release tablet, part of the tablet may pass into your stools.
 This is normal and is nothing to worry about.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.